chavenstein/MSDS6306-CaseStudy1/README.md

 ### Goal:

-By using two publicly available data sets, shown in the table below, we want to determine if GDP and income groups by country are related.
+By using two publicly available data sets, shown in the table below, we want to explore how GDP and income groups by country are related.
 Since the columns to answer this research question are not contained in one data set alone, we must merge the data from both data sets together.

 Data set                     | Link to Data set
 --------------------------- | ---------------